microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/android/GetStartedOverview.md

 Fluent UI Android includes an expanding library of controls written in Kotlin.
 These controls implement the Fluent design language and bring consistency across Microsoft app experiences.

 Documentation for the controls is a work in progress.
-Some controls can be found in the [Controls section](#/controls/android) of this site, and the full list can be viewed in [this source folder](https://github.com/microsoft/fluentui-android/tree/master/FluentUI/src/main/java/com/microsoft/fluentui).
+Some controls can be found in the <a href="#/controls/android" target="_blank">Controls section</a> of this site, and the full list can be viewed in [this source folder](https://github.com/microsoft/fluentui-android/tree/master/FluentUI/src/main/java/com/microsoft/fluentui).

 ### Start developing